-С ategory Envisaged impact on business Details Applicable Segment Increased severity of extreme weather events R12 Amid increased severity and incidence of extreme weather events such as torrential rain and floods, deterioration of financial situation due to disaster-related losses, including reduced revenue and higher costs caused by suspension of production and shipment of the Company plants affected by such disasters.
-Company-wide Physical risk Acute (larger-scale typhoons and hurricanes) R13 Reduced revenue caused by decline in customers' financial leeway when crop productivity declines and infrastructure construction projects are interrupted as a result of extreme weather events caused by climate change РОВ Physic Rising temperatures, increased incidence of extreme weather events R14 Reduced revenue due to suspension of distribution, sales, repair services, etc. in manufacturing and sale regions around the world resulting from extreme weather events caused by climate change Company-wide Rising temperatures R16 Rising costs for stringent temperature management in production processes of precision equipment Company-wide Chronic Changes in precipitation patterns and weather patterns R17 Reduced demand for products caused by higher farm production costs in drought-prone regions and by decline in land under cultivation in regions with high water stress РОВ
+C ategory Envisaged impact on business Details Applicable Segment Increased severity of extreme weather events (larger-scale typhoons R12 In cases of increased severity and incidence of extreme weather events such as torrential rain and floods, as manufacturing facilities located in Italy and Germany are particularly vulnerable to flood risk, deterioration of financial situation due to disaster-related losses, including reduced revenue and higher costs caused by suspension of production and shipment of the Company plants affected by such disasters.
+Company-wide Acute and hurricanes) R13 Reduced revenue caused by decline in customers' financial leeway when crop productivity declines and infrastructure construction projects are interrupted as a result of extreme weather events caused by climate change РОВ Physical risk Rising temperatures, increased incidence of extreme weather events R14 Reduced revenue due to suspension of distribution, sales, repair services, etc. in manufacturing and sale regions around the world resulting from extreme weather events caused by climate change Company-wide Ph Rising temperatures R15 Rising costs for stringent temperature management in production processes of precision equipment Company-wide Chronic Changes in precipitation patterns and weather patterns R16 Reduced demand for products caused by higher farm production costs in drought-prone regions and by decline in land under cultivation in regions with high water stress POB Chronic Rising sea level, rising temperature, and increased frequency of extreme weather events R17 Possibility that manufacturing facilities in Italy and Germany, the local subsidiaries in Europe, will be affected by flood risk and heat stress, and the operating costs will increase due to weather damage if progression of climate change leads to intensification of extreme weather events, changes in weather patterns, and rises in mean temperatures and sea levels Company-wide